 - Try hot/cold therapy to relax the muscle(s).

-Some patients taking Gleevec can have an increased CPK (CK) level in the blood.
-CPK is a marker of muscle damage and can be increased in up to 57% of GIST patients taking Gleevec1.
-It has been suggested to consider CPK into a standard clinical chemistry work up of Gleevec patients as an objective measure of muscoloskeletal complaints1.
+Some patients on Gleevec can have an increased CPK (creatine phosphokinase) level in the blood.
+CPK is a marker of muscle damage and can be high in up to 57% of GIST patients taking Gleevec.
+It has been suggested considering testing CPK as part of the standard clinical chemistry workup of Gleevec patients as an objective measure of musculoskeletal complaints.1

 Besides these lifestyle change or adaptation suggestions, there are medications that can help to alleviate the muscle pain you experience (one possibility is muscle relaxants).
 Before starting any type of treatment, discuss your muscle pain with your doctor.
 Be sure to bring a record that details the onset, characterization, location, intensity, and duration of the pain along with any factors that have relieved the pain in the past.
 If cleared by your physician, you may take a non-steroidal, anti-inflammatory drug (NSAID) such as Aleve to alleviate the pain.
 Ibuprofen can be taken for a short period, if approved by your doctor; however, since there is potential for ibuprofen to affect GIST medication transport into the tumor cell, patients should probably not take it on a long-term basis.
 Tylenol can also be used if your doctor says it is okay, however, if you are taking Gleevec, limit Tylenol to 1300 mg per day (1/3 the normal maximum dose) as Gleevec slows the metabolism of Tylenol increasing the risk for liver damage.